oracle/truffleruby/test/truffle/docker/README.md

 $ docker build -t truffleruby-test-ubuntu . --build-arg GRAALVM_VERSION=n.n
 ```

+You need to specify `GRAALVM_VERSION` as the version of GraalVM that you are
+using.

 Also set `--build-arg TEST_BRANCH=master` to pick a branch to test against
 if you are testing a pre-release.

-You need to specify `GRAALVM_VERSION` as the version of GraalVM that you are
-using.

 Docker will need to run the container with at least 8 GB of RAM if you are using
 virtualisation, to give enough space for the native image to build.

+Note that the Oracle Linux Dockerfile takes much longer to run, as it builds
+LLVM from source.

 ## Ruby Managers